 November 26, 2012: I’ve just analyzed the first foraminifera isotope from my time in Barcelona.
 It feels good to feel the balance of laboratory work and other forms of learning and research.

-About: I am a researcher in the field of Paleoclimate and Paleoceanography.
-My work primarily examines geologically recent climate and oceanographic changes and concentrates on the coasts of North America and the tropical Pacific Ocean.
+About: I am a researcher in the fields of paleoclimate, paleoceanography, and environmental/oceanographic change.
+My work primarily examines geologically recent and past climate and oceanographic changes.
 One of the fundamental goals of this work is to understand how changing greenhouse gas concentrations impact surface temperatures and the environment.

-In my spare time I love hiking, ultimate frisbee, and rock climbing.
+In my spare time I love to hike, explore, and enjoy the outdoors.